pat-jj/KG-FIT/README.md

-# Knowledge Graph Fine-Tuning with Open-World Entity Knowledge
+# KG-FIT

+This repository contains the code for the paper "KG-FIT: Knowledge Graph Fine-Tuning Upon Open-World Knowledge" (NeurIPS 2024).
+[Paper Link](https://arxiv.org/abs/2405.16412)

 ![alt text](/images/abstract.png "Overview of KG-FIT")

 ## Data Preparing & Precompute:

-To enalbe precompute, you need to put a file named "openai_api.key" (with your OpenAI API key in there) under ```code/precompute```, then run the following command with a specified dataset (FB16K-237 in this case):
+To enable precompute, you need to put a file named "openai_api.key" (with your OpenAI API key in there) under ```code/precompute```, then run the following command with a specified dataset (FB16K-237 in this case):
 ```bash
 cd code/precompute
 python cluster.py --dataset FB15K-237 --output_dir ../../processed_data  # precomputation for seed hierarchy